Rei Kawakubo: Personal life

 Between the 1980s and 1990s, Kawakubo was in a relationship with fellow Japanese fashion designer Yohji Yamamoto, but the relationship ended.
 Kawakubo later went on to marry Adrian Joffe, the current CEO of Comme des Garçons and Dover Street Market.
-She then went on to have 3 kids.
 She lives in Tokyo but often travels to Paris to visit her companies' head offices in the Place Vendôme.
 She occasionally makes visits to her fashion shows.

-An article in Vogue magazine in April 2017, summarized her relationship with Joffe, stating: "Joffe, South African by birth and ten years Kawakubo’s junior, joined the company in 1987.
+An article in Vogue magazine in April 2017, summarized her relationship with Joffe, stating: "Joffe, South African by birth and ten years Kawakubo's junior, joined the company in 1987.
 He and Kawakubo married in 1992, at the Paris City Hall.
-It is a partnership with its own rhythms—while Joffe is based in Paris, his wife lives in Tokyo, in the upscale Aoyama neighborhood, walking distance to CDG’s flagship.
+It is a partnership with its own rhythms—while Joffe is based in Paris, his wife lives in Tokyo, in the upscale Aoyama neighborhood, walking distance to CDG's flagship.
 (Kawakubo is reportedly the first one in the office in the morning and the last to leave at night.)
 When you see them together, he seems to serve as her protector—not just translating for her, but also shielding her from inquiries deemed too prying."